Smart and Resilient Cities and Urban Infrastructure

 As China rapidly urbanizes, low-carbon city development has become an increasingly important policy area.
 We are helping to plan and implement projects that can help reduce energy demand and greenhouse gas emissions in cities.

-Since low carbon development is relatively new area in China, the China Energy Group has undertaken a number of projects to develop and introduce resources and tools to local Chinese policymakers.
+Since low carbon development is a relatively new area in China, the China Energy Group has undertaken a number of projects to develop and introduce resources and tools to local Chinese policymakers.
 Building on studies of international and Chinese experiences and best practices, we have developed resources including guidebooks, adaptable guidelines and simplified strategies to help inform city governments on policy options and strategies for effective low carbon development.

 The 2012 guidebook Strategies for Local Low Carbon Development, for example, provides information for government officials, policymakers, city planners and others who want an overview of the key options available for low-carbon development at local level.
 Developed in collaboration with China’s Energy Research Institute and Energy Foundation China, the guidebook draws from successful experiences around the world.